 - Usually 2-3 ways of tell

-to use an optional package or where to find a needed dependency:--with-<package>
+configureto use an optional package or where to find a needed dependency:--with-<package>– will try and use some built-in method of finding optionalpackage- Typically looks for standard names under

 - Typically looks for standard names under